calvinmclean/automated-garden/docs/app_advanced.md

 - `YAMLClient`
     - Writes objects to a YAML file on the local filesystem
     - Requires a filename to use
-- `ConfigMapClient`
-    - Write objects to a YAML file in a Kubernetes `ConfigMap`
-    - Requires a `ConfigMap` name and key to access the data

 This setup will allow for easily adding more storage clients in the future.